ExaESM-WP4/JupyterHub-Evaluation-Whitepaper/white-paper.md

 # Discussion and Jupyter@JSC recommendations

-The Jupyter services provided by the Jülich Supercomputing Center (JSC) are focused on providing a JupyterHub, that spawns pre-configured JupyterLab servers on a variety of the supercomputing and/or cloud-server systems operated by JSC (SEE INTRO FOR A DETAILED OVERVIEW).
-Generally, as the Jupyter community currently does not maintain JupyterHub deployment guidelines tailored to high-performance computing systems (SEE INTRO FOR DETAILS), each group of system operators needs to decide on features they want to support themselves and then develop their own solutions.
+The Jupyter services provided by the Jülich Supercomputing Center (JSC) are focused on providing a JupyterHub, that spawns pre-configured JupyterLab servers on a variety of the supercomputing and / or cloud-technology systems operated by JSC (see introduction of this report).
+Generally, as the Jupyter community currently does not maintain JupyterHub deployment guidelines tailored to high-performance computing systems, each group of system operators needs to decide on features they want to support themselves and then develop their own solutions.
 Therefore, from a user perspective, no JupyterHub on high-performance systems is like the other.

 In this section, we'll discuss the key strengths and the stumbling blocks of the Jupyter@JSC JupyterHub and develop recommendations that would improve individual scientific productivity.